gienon-fer/SeekFit/README.md

 # SeekFit
 This project is the result of team work as part of the project assignment of the course [Software Engineering](https://www.fer.unizg.hr/predmet/proinz) at the Faculty of Electrical Engineering and Computing, University of Zagreb.
-# Description of the project
+# Description of the Project
 SeekFit is an innovative clothing management app designed to help users organize their wardrobe, plan outfits, and streamline the decision-making process based on weather and occasion.
 The app allows users to upload photos of clothing items and outfits, which are organized into a visual inventory for easy browsing.
 Users can categorize these items by tagging them with predefined or custom labels, such as style, weather suitability, or material, to sort and quickly access them.

 SeekFit also features an AI-powered label detection system that automatically detects care labels and populates relevant information, which users can edit as needed.
 Outfits can be managed by assigning items to them, with the option to view, edit, or delete individual pieces.
 The app provides robust search and filtering options, allowing users to search for items by tags, exclude unavailable clothing, and find outfits based on item combinations.